christopherbantle/Shopify-Data-Lake/README.md

 Given that, on average, two thirds of carts will be abandoned before being converted, there should be roughly three times more data points on what customers are adding to their carts relative to the number of data points on what customers are actually purchasing.
-Therefore, with cart data at your disposal, you can more quickly, and with greater confidence, identify changes in customer behaviour.
+Thus, with cart data at your disposal, you can more quickly, and with greater confidence, identify changes in customer behaviour than if you were to rely soley on purchase data.

 ## Architecture